What is intersex?

 People who have Klinefelter Syndrome are born with XXY chromosomes.
 Individuals with Klinefelter’s usually have a penis and small testes, wide hips, small breasts, and are usually tall and long-limbed.

-People who have ovotestes are termed true hermaphrodites by doctors.
+People who have ovotestes are diagnosed as "True Gonadal Intersex" by doctors.
 Ovotestes are gonads which combine ovarian and testicular elements.
-Those of us with ovotestes may also have an ovary or a testis, and often have a uterus and a menstrual period.
+Those of us with ovotestes may also have an ovary or a testis, and may have a uterus and a menstrual period.

 What can other people do to be allies for intersex folks?